 New Year, New Room: Why it’s a Perfect Time to Give Your Meeting Rooms a Health Check

 Meeting rooms don’t have to be an obstacle upon your return, however.
-Here are a few reasons why now is a great time to give your meeting room its own “health check” – and get it ready for reopening.
+Here are a few reasons why now is a great time to give your meeting room its own “health check.”

-What’s the solution?
-Re-evaluating the way employees launch and manage meetings, and reducing as many touches as possible.
+Re-evaluating the way employees launch and manage meetings has greatly influenced the way offices are set up.
 Make a note of how many remotes and panels each room holds.
 Are the blinds controlled by an iPad, the TV by a Crestron remote and the lights by a Cisco Touch10 panel?
-Consider integrating each of these into a single panel or remote.
+Consider integrating each of these meeting room products into a single panel or remote.

-If employees can enter the meeting room and control everything with a single touch, their chances of spreading or picking up germs is greatly reduced.
+If employees can enter the meeting room and control everything with a single touch, their chances of spreading or picking up germs is greatly reduced, a concern on many people’s minds over the past several years.
 Of course, the simplicity achieved by integrating remotes is a huge bonus.
 No more struggling with technology to launch a meeting!

 Remote and office workers must live in harmony.
-The new hybrid meeting experience – with some employees in the office and others remote – presents a problem: it will need to feel as personal as the remote meetings we’ve all grown used to.
-The solution requires installing new technology, such as cameras that can easily find the face of whomever is speaking.
+The new hybrid meeting experience can present a problem: it will need to feel as personal as the remote meetings we’ve all grown used to.
+The solution requires installing new technology, such as cameras that can easily find the face of whoever is speaking.

-In addition, companies that adopted technology such as Zoom, Webex or Microsoft Teams for the first time while remote will need to ensure their meeting rooms can support those tools.
+In addition, companies that adopted updated meeting platform technology such as Zoom, Webex or Microsoft Teams for the first time while remote will need to ensure their meeting rooms can support those tools.
 A glitchy video call isn’t a great way to start your first meeting back in the office.

 If you’re using the next few months to prepare your office for this new normal, the RoomReady team can work with you on a video room assessment.